• News

 After our extensive research, we suggest you consider auto insurance from USAA or Progressive.
 Both of these companies offer gap insurance.

-USAA earned a rating of 9.3 for industry reputation, a 10.0 for cost, and 9.3 for customer experience.
+USAA earned a rating of 4.5 out of 5.0 in our comprehensive review based on industry standing, availability, coverage, affordability, customer service, and online experience.
 USAA also offers numerous discount options, including military installation, length of membership, vehicle storage, new vehicle and good student discounts.

-Progressive earned a 9.1 for industry reputation, with a 9.0 for coverage, a 9.3 for cost, and an 8.9 for customer experience.
+Progressive also earned a rating of 4.5 out of 5.0 in our comprehensive review based on industry standing, availability, coverage, affordability, customer service, and online experience.
 Progressive has its own set of useful discounts, including for automatic payment, homeowners, teen drivers, multiple policies and continuous insurance.

 FAQ: Full Coverage Insurance on Financed Car